Lucas Biglia: Style of play

-Nicknamed El Principito (Spanish for "Little Prince"), due to his diminutive stature, Biglia is usually deployed as a defensive midfielder, where he normally functions as deep-lying playmaker in midfield; during his time with Belgian side Anderlecht, his playing style drew comparisons with compatriot Fernando Redondo.
-Although Biglia is competent defensively, due to his work-rate and aggression, as well as his ability to read the game and break down opposing attacks, he is also known for his ability to dictate the tempo of his team's play in midfield or create goalscoring opportunities after winning back the ball, courtesy of his good technique, vision, passing accuracy, and anticipation, as well as his personality, temperament and leadership.
-He is also known for his ball-striking ability from outside the area, and is an accurate free kick and penalty kick taker.
-His role has also been likened to that of a metodista ("centre-half," in Italian football jargon), due to his ability to dictate play in midfield as well as assist his team defensively.
+Nicknamed El Principito (Spanish for "Little Prince"), due to his diminutive stature, Biglia was usually deployed as a defensive midfielder, where he normally functioned as a deep-lying playmaker in midfield; during his time with Belgian side Anderlecht, his playing style drew comparisons with compatriot Fernando Redondo.
+Although Biglia was competent defensively, due to his work-rate and aggression, as well as his ability to read the game and break down opposing attacks, he had also been known for his ability to dictate the tempo of his team's play in midfield or create goalscoring opportunities after winning back the ball, courtesy of his good technique, vision, passing accuracy, and anticipation, as well as his personality, temperament and leadership.
+He was also known for his ball-striking ability from outside the area, and is an accurate free kick and penalty kick taker.
+His role had also been likened to that of a metodista ("centre-half," in Italian football jargon), due to his ability to dictate play in midfield as well as assist his team defensively.